 - Be at least 18 years old.

 - Attend a Personal Licence course and pass the APLH exam.

 The exam is 40-minutes long and consists of 40 multiple choice questions.
 The pass mark is 28 out of 40.

 Cost of Personal Licence Training

 The 1-day licence course costs £150.
-This price includes the exam, plus one free exam resit, if required.
-Lunch and refreshments are also included, as well as 6 months provisional membership of the British Institute of Innkeepers (BII).
+This price includes the exam, plus one free exam resit (if required), lunch and refreshments.

 Cost of The Licence